konforti/wasm-truncate/README.md

-# wasm-truncate
+# wasm truncate

-> truncate texts on the web using wasm-bindgen.
+> truncate texts by number of lines on the web using [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen).

 ## Usage